VIAME/VIAME/README.rst

 building the Arrows plugins that depend on those projects.
 When building with the support of Fletch_ (set ``fletch_DIR``) the enable options for packages built by Fletch should be turned on by default.
+The fletch_DIR is the fletch build directory root, which contains the fletchConfig.cmake file.

 The following sections will walk you through the basic options for a minimal kwiver build.